JuliaLang/julia/doc/src/manual/constructors.md

 Now things get interesting. `OurRational` has a single inner constructor method which checks that both of `num` and `den` aren't zero and ensures that every rational is constructed in "lowest terms" with a non-negative denominator.
-This is accomplished by dividing the given numerator and denominator values by their greatest common divisor, computed using the `gcd` function.
-Since `gcd` returns the greatest common divisor of its arguments with sign matching the first argument (`den` here), after this division the new value of `den` is guaranteed to be non-negative.
+This is accomplished by dividing the given numerator and denominator values by their positive or negative greatest common divisor, computed using the `gcd` function and negated when `den` is negative.
+Since `gcd` always returns a positive number when its arguments are not both zero, after this division the new value of `den` is guaranteed to be non-negative.
 Because this is the only inner constructor for `OurRational`, we can be certain that `OurRational` objects are always constructed in this normalized form.